 To our knowledge, never has a personal trainer wrestled a client off the sofa and forced him through a professional bodybuilder’s regimen, session after session.

-In fact, a certified personal trainer would work to prevent further injury to your back, all while doing his utmost to help you strengthen your lumbar and cervical muscles.
+In fact, a certified online personal trainer would work to prevent further injury to your back, all while doing his utmost to help you strengthen your lumbar and cervical muscles.

 Discover also how to tone your thighs!